-Although this research illustrates BRI’s potential to add to global economic growth, the initiative also undoubtedly benefits China, which is not pursuing this massive undertaking out of altruism.
+Although that research illustrates BRI’s potential to add to global economic growth, the initiative also undoubtedly benefits China, which is not pursuing the massive undertaking out of altruism.
 In addition, the way that China has been pursuing BRI in practice, through opaque deals that are often not environmentally or economically sustainable, will likely undercut many of BRI’s theoretical benefits.

 Several economic factors motivated China’s launch of BRI:

 - Slowing economic growth: After a few decades of meteoric economic growth, China’s growth rate decreased in the early 2000s.